 The student's area of focus can be from any aspect of theatre from performance, to design, to writing, to stage management, and others.
 Through the Training Scholarships, we hope to create a strong pipeline to the professional theatre for promising artists of all backgrounds.

 Public Middle and High School students who come from populations histroically underrepresented in our industry, demonstrate talent and ability in the theatre arts, but have a lack of economic resources to receive high level training prior to college.
 The student’s area of focus can be from any aspect of theatre from performance, to design, to writing, to stage management.

 Applicants who can demonstrate their talent through an audition video or portfolio.

 Applicants should already have and identify their planned course of study and the program or organization where they plan to attend.

 - Theatre training programs that stand alone or are housed in professional theatre settings

 - Conferences or special training opportunities

 - Classes or tuition at institutions which confer a diploma or degree

-The first cycle will begin in the Fall of 2016, repeating annually:
+The first cycle began in the Fall of 2016, and repeats annually: